Stop the War Coalition: Ukraine (2022)

-In February 2022, Stop the War released its statement on the 2022 Russian invasion of Ukraine:

-"Stop the War opposes any war over Ukraine, and believes the crisis should be settled on a basis which recognises the right of the Ukrainian people to self-determination and addresses Russia's security concerns.
-Our focus is on the policies of the British government which have poured oil on the fire".

-The statement accused the British government of "sabre-rattling" over Ukraine.
-Stop the War stated that NATO should "call a halt to its eastward expansion" and denied that Ukraine had a right to join NATO if it wishes.
+In February 2022, Stop the War released its statement on the Russian invasion of Ukraine, declaring "Stop the War opposes any war over Ukraine, and believes the crisis should be settled on a basis which recognises the right of the Ukrainian people to self-determination and addresses Russia's security concerns".
+It said the group's focus "is on the policies of the British government which have poured oil on the fire".
+The statement criticized NATO for alleged aggression against Russia, and it denied that Ukraine had a right to join the alliance (see NATO–Ukraine relations).

 The statement was signed by 11 Labour MPs including former Shadow Chancellor of the Exchequer John McDonnell and former Shadow Home Secretary Diane Abbott.
 It was condemned by Labour Party leader Keir Starmer who wrote in an opinion article for The Guardian:"[T]he likes of the Stop the War coalition are not benign voices for peace.
 At best they are naive, at worst they actively give succour to authoritarian leaders who directly threaten democracies.
 There is nothing progressive in showing solidarity with the aggressor when our allies need our solidarity and – crucially – our practical assistance now more than ever."

 Starmer later threatened to withdraw the party's whip from the 11 MPs unless they withdrew their signatures, which they did.
 McDonnell and Abbott later pulled out of attending a Stop the War rally in London amid pressure from Labour leadership.

+Stop the War opposed countries sending weaponry to help Ukraine fend off the invasion, accusing NATO and the EU of "warmongering".

-Jeremy Corbyn defended the coalition's position in an opinion article for Jacobin:Keir Starmer claims that the Stop the War Coalition is a Russian stooge.
+Jeremy Corbyn supported StW in an opinion article for Jacobin:Keir Starmer claims that the Stop the War Coalition is a Russian stooge.
 There is no evidence that they’ve done anything other than stand up for peace around the world.

+Andrew Fisher, Labour's director of policy under Corbyn, dissented and argued that the campaign was out of step with the majority of the trade union movement which supported Ukraine's right to resist the invasion.

+Gaza War (2023–)

+During the Israel–Gaza war, StWC was one of the organisers of a series of demonstrations, jointly with the Palestine Solidarity Campaign, Friends of Al-Aqsa, the Muslim Association of Britain, the Palestinian Forum in Britain and the Campaign for Nuclear Disarmament, including on 11 November, when the demonstration was opposed by far right counter-protestors.